Summer Downpour, Rushbank, 2020

 (63 x 63 x 4.5cm Framed)

-"Memories from a fab day out touring North Yorkshire on the North Yorkshire Open Studios trail.
-It was the middle of summer, but the rain was torrential as we drove back down this moorland track to Carleton, after visiting an inspiring collection of artists and ceramicists exhibiting at the beautiful home of Bridget Tempest".
+"Memories from a truly inspiring day out touring North Yorkshire on the North Yorkshire Open Studios trail.
+It was the middle of summer, but the rain was torrential as we drove back down this moorland track to Carleton, after visiting a collection of artists exhibiting at the beautiful home of Bridget Tempest".

 This painting is framed in a simple contemporary black-painted wooden tray frame.